fontforge/fontforge/CONTRIBUTING.md

 ### Building a Red Hat source package (.rpm)

-One can build a Red Hat source package by entering a clean FontForge source tree and running
+Run the following to get a spec file:

 ```
-mkdir build && cd build
-cmake ..
-make dist
-make rpm-spec
+Packaging/redhat/generate-spec.sh
 ```

-This will leave the dist `tar.xz` file and a `FontForge.spec` file in the build folder.
+This will create a `FontForge.spec` file.

-In order to build the binary package locally, copy the source file to `~/rpmbuild/SOURCES` and the spec file to `~/rpmbuild/SPECS`, and run `rpmbuild -ba ~/rpmbuild/SPECS/(name of spec file)`.
+In order to build the binary package locally, copy the dist archive (as per Debian instructions) to `~/rpmbuild/SOURCES` and the spec file to `~/rpmbuild/SPECS`.
+Then run `rpmbuild -ba ~/rpmbuild/SPECS/FontForge.spec`.
 For Example:

 ```